How We Got to Now: Episodes

 The historical characters who appear include Thomas Edison, Clarence Birdseye, Frederick McKinley Jones, Willis Carrier, Tim Berners-Lee, Hedy Lamarr, and Mark Zuckerberg.

 Broadcast

 The series premiered in the US in the fall of 2014 on PBS.
 The series also premiered in Australia on ABC from 26 February 2015.

 Reception

-Robert Lloyd of Los Angeles Times wrote, "Though-provoking and fun to watch."
+Robert Lloyd of Los Angeles Times wrote, "Thought-provoking and fun to watch."

 Awards

 Peepshow Collective won Outstanding Motion Design at the 67th Emmy Awards in 2015 for their work on the series.